Kosmorro/kosmorro/CONTRIBUTING.md

 ## Translating

 If you speak another language than English, another nice way to enhance Kosmorro is to translate its messages.
-The recommended way to begin translating Kosmorro is to [join the POEditor team](https://poeditor.com/join/project/GXuhLpdaoh).
+The recommended way to begin translating Kosmorro is to [join the Weblate project](https://hosted.weblate.org/engage/kosmorro/).

 ## Writing code